 Other industries have been taking advantage of technology for decades, but real estate has been slow to catch on.
 By investing in proptech, you’ll make your property more appealing to a large, tech-loving sector of potential residents: millennials.

 In fact, millennials have enthusiastically embraced the smartphone, a device that puts the power of the internet in their hands.
-Another benefit of adopting proptech is that many features of your building become smartphone-compatible — and that much more appealing to a prospective millennial resident.
+And another benefit of adopting proptech is that many features of your building become smartphone-compatible — and that much more appealing to a prospective millennial resident.

 You should also know that proptech amenities aren’t just for apartment buildings — they’re an excellent addition to student housing, gated communities, and other types of multifamily housing.